Order a Birth Certificate

 Step 2: Choose How to Submit Your Order

-Ordering online is a faster, easier and more convenient way to order Vital Statistics certificates.
+Ordering online is a faster, easier and more convenient way to order Health Registries certificates.
 It eliminates the need for downloading and printing application forms and sending them to eHealth for manual entry into our processing system.
 Ordering online also eliminates the costs and delivery times associated with shipping paper-based forms, and provides the added convenience of paying by credit card.
 You can also skip the step of writing a cheque or issuing a money order and place orders for multiple certificates with one application - saving you time, effort and money!

 It is important to note that all online orders are subject to a screening review.